AjeneJo/Ajene.github.io/README.md

 Cases involving both bodies combined contributed 269 delay days, indicating the need for improved joint coordination.

-**Dashboard Overview:** This Power BI dashboard provides a comprehensive performance insight into hospital discharges in 2024.
+**Dashboard Overview:** This Power BI dashboard provides a comprehensive insight into NHS delayed transfer of care in 2024.
 It includes:

 Filters for discharge date, reason for delay, and responsible body.